 Tucked away in the Black Hills of South Dakota is an unexpectedly amazing state park.
 Custer State Park, with its scenic drives, short but thrilling hiking trails, lakes and rivers, and plentiful wildlife, offers something for everyone.
 In this post, learn about the best things to do in Custer State Park, with ideas on how to plan your time.

-On our recent visit to South Dakota, we spent three days exploring Custer State Park.
+So far, we have visited Custer State Park twice.
+On our first visit to South Dakota, we spent three days exploring Custer State Park.
 Yes, there really is a lot to do here.
 We loved the hiking trails, trails that rival those in some of the US national parks.
 Throw in some bison and elk, several very scenic drives, and unforgettable views of nearby Mount Rushmore, and you have yourself an amazing getaway in South Dakota.
+On our most recent visit, we spent a few hours here, doing the scenic drives and photographing the fall colors.

 Overview of Custer State Park